Day trips to France

 A France day trip couldn't be easier with LeShuttle (formerly Eurotunnel).
 Visit some idyllic towns for shopping, dining and sightseeing, all within a short drive from Calais.

-From Calais you can explore some of the best French towns for shopping, eating out and seeing historical landmarks.
+On a day trip or short break from Calais you can explore some of the best French towns for shopping, eating out and seeing historical landmarks.
 With LeShuttle, you spend less time travelling, so you get to make the most of your precious few hours in France!

 It couldn’t be easier to travel from the UK for a day trip to France or short break.
 After all, it only takes 35 minutes to get from Folkestone to Calais.
 Your ticket price includes your vehicle and up to 9 passengers, and is the fastest way to travel to France.
-Read our guide to a few of the places you can visit on your next trip.

 aerial view of a port with blue water sandy beach and lots of buildings under a blue sky